arifulislamadil/b7-a10/README.md

 - Export recipe as PDF using KendoReact PDF.

 ## Live Website
-You can visit the live website at [https://www.masterchef.com](https://www.masterchef.com) and explore the wide range of chef recipes that we have to offer.
-Whether you're a seasoned chef or a beginner in the kitchen, our website is the perfect place to discover new recipes, learn new techniques, and take your cooking skills to the next level.
-So why wait?
-Visit us today and start exploring!
+You can visit the live website at [https://master-chefs-bf962.web.app](https://master-chefs-bf962.web.app) and explore the wide range of chef recipes that we have to offer.